nanashi18/ProgrammingAssignment4/codebook.md

 * Bind rows of *testY* and *trainY* as *bindTestTrainY*
 * Bind rows of *testsubjects* and *trainsubjects* as *bindTestTrainSubjects*
 * Bind columns of *bindTestTrainSubjects*,*bindTestTrainY* and *bindTestTrainX* following the order: subject, activity name and features; the name of the binded data is *bindAllTest*
-* Change column names to more descriptive ones
 * Create a second, independent tidy data set from *bindAllTest* with the average of each variable for each activity and each subject
 * Write the tidy data set as the file *tidydata.txt*